College GirlBoss: How to ACTUALLY get & stay in a workout routine.

 Summer comes around and we get super motivated to workout (and we do--yay summer body goals), then the semester starts and we slowly drop our routine...then we end up feeling annoyed with ourselves for not having the time or motivation to keep up with our health and fitness goals.
 We get stressed with school and work and life and because our plate is full enough we justify a lax workout routine.
 But do we really loose the time or is it simply not a priority and time is an easy scapegoat?
 Are we really benefiting from not working out...like, is it saving us THAT much time?!
 Either way, it happens like clockwork and the cycle continues year after year.
 Get fit, let go, stress, feel crappy, get fit....

-Well, what I have found and proven to myself is that the above scenario is 100% avoidable.
-If, you connect the dots for yourself in an alternative way than you have before, sticking to your workouts can shift from a haunting chore to an effortless girl boss-boosting tool.
-You crave it.
-You genuinely love it.
+Well, what I have found and proven to myself is that the above scenario is avoidable.
+If, you connect the dots for yourself in an alternative way than you have before, sticking to your workouts can shift from a haunting chore to an effortless tool.
+You’ll crave it.
+You’ll genuinely enjoy it.

 *Now wouldn't that be nice*